πŸ“¦Topic 352: container Virtualization

 Allows a process to explicitly define its own effective capabilities.

-📦 Capabilities in Containers and Pods Containers typically do not run as full root, but instead receive a limited set of capabilities by default depending on the runtime.
+πŸ“¦ Capabilities in containers and Pods containers typically do not run as full root, but instead receive a limited set of capabilities by default depending on the runtime.

 Capabilities can be added or dropped in Kubernetes using the securityContext.